Luchi1324/LuchiOS/README.md

 Current Working Branch
 ================

-Please grade iProject 2 with this branch, and Labs 3, 4, & 5.
+Currently working on iProject 3 with this branch.
+Also please find Labs 6 & 7 on here.